Auto-regulation and RPE-based Training

 This Seems Complicated.
 Why Should I Care?

-I get it, math is confusing and no one likes to do extra work.
+I get it, math is hard and no one likes to do homework in the gym.
 Having a prescribed number of sets, reps and weight is comforting to some and can give a lifter a better sense of purpose or structure – leaving all the “guess-work” out the door.

 Auto-regulation is not much different from percentage-based training when integrated properly.
 It simply allows the lifter to train within a specified intensity on any given day.